-whichever is the lesser, over the whole property or enterprise when assessed in accordance with Schedule B; and 92
+whichever is the lesser, over the whole property or enterprise when assessed in accordance with Schedule B: and 92

-- c No part of the property or enterprise over 15 degrees slope is cultivated; and or - c1.
-No part of the property over XX degrees of slope is 93 grazed; and - d.
-No winter forage crops are grazed in situ; and - e.
-Where the property or enterprise contains any of the water bodies listed in Schedule C: - i.
-There shall be no cultivation within 5 metres of the bed of the water body; and - ii.
-New fences installed after 22 October 2016 must be located to ensure cattle, horses, deer and pigs cannot be within three metres of the bed of the water body (excluding constructed wetlands and drains); and94 - f5.
+- 6. No part of the property or enterprise over 15 degrees slope is cultivated; and or c1. - No part of the property over XX degrees of slope is 93 grazed; and - 7.
+No winter forage crops are grazed in situ; and - 8.
+Where the property or enterprise contains any of the water bodies listed in Schedule C: - a.
+There shall be no cultivation within 5 metres of the bed of the water body; and - New fences installed after 22 October 2016 must be located to ensure cattle, horses, deer and pigs cannot be within three metres of the bed of the water body (excluding constructed wetlands and drains); and - 9.
 For all properties greater than 4.1 hectares, fFrom 31 March 2019 30 November 2020, in addition to the requirements of Schedule A, the following information is must be provided to the Waikato Regional Council by 1 September each year: - a.
-The monthly average Annual stock numbers of each stock class from 1 July to 30 June in the following year; and - b.
-Tonnes and type of Annual fertiliser applied from 1 July to 30 June in the following year use; and
+The monthly average Annual stock numbers of each stock class from 1 July to 30 June in the following year; and